Senserva/PatchCurated/README.md

 Shavlik went on to found **Shavlik Technologies**, which turned HFNetChk into a full commercial patch management platform — scanning, deploying, and reporting across physical and virtual environments.
 Shavlik Technologies was acquired by VMware in 2011, then by LANDESK in 2013.
 LANDESK merged with HEAT Software in 2017 to form **Ivanti**.
 Today the same HFNetChk-lineage technology is a core part of Ivanti's security portfolio.
 Mark Shavlik is not affiliated with Ivanti.

-After VMware, Mark founded [Senserva](https://senserva.com), focused on Microsoft 365 and Azure security auditing.
+After VMware, Mark founded [Senserva](https://senserva.com), focused on Microsoft 365 and Azure security auditing — and was accepted into the [Microsoft Intelligent Security Association (MISA)](https://www.microsoft.com/en-us/security/business/intelligent-security-association), an invite-only program for independent software vendors building best-in-class security solutions on Microsoft technology.
 Now, 25 years after HFNetChk, he's back in patch management with the 25th anniversary editions — because there is no public repository and simple scanner for it, and there should be.

 **PatchCurated** is the open data layer he always wanted to exist: a community-maintained, vendor-neutral patch intelligence database covering Windows, macOS, and Linux — not locked to any vendor, not dependent on any cloud service. **PatchCured** is the scanner built on it, with the same philosophy as the originals: powerful, free to use and for pay versions that include remediation, and built for the people who actually have to keep systems patched.